suhail511/chatbot_father_son/README.md

 ![](Images/convSample01.jpg)

 ![](Images/convSample02.jpg)

+This is following a clone of [this repository](https://github.com/adeshpande3/Facebook-Messenger-Bot) and [this blog-post](https://adeshpande3.github.io/adeshpande3.github.io/How-I-Used-Deep-Learning-to-Train-a-Chatbot-to-Talk-Like-Me).
+Also check [this video](https://www.youtube.com/watch?v=pY9EwZ02sXU) and [this notebook](https://github.com/llSourcell/word_vectors_game_of_thrones-LIVE/blob/master/Thrones2Vec.ipynb).

 **Please let me know if you have any issues or if you have any suggestions for making this README better.
 If you thought a certain step was unclear, let me know and I'll try my best to edit the README and make any clarifications.**